pdf-raku/PDF-Lite-raku/README.md

     - `update` to perform an in-place incremental update of the PDF
     - `Info` to access document meta-data

 - PDF::Lite makes extensive use of [PDF::Content](https://github.com/p6-pdf/PDF-Content-p6).
-Please see the README for and PDF::Content::Ops POD a description of available operators and graphics.
+Please see the [README](https://github.com/p6-pdf/PDF-Content-p6/blob/master/README.md) and PDF::Content::Ops POD a description of available operators and graphics.